 Configure a custom-automated canary

 This combines custom phase definition (names, percentages, profiles, verify, hooks) with Cloud Deploy's automatic traffic management for GKE or GKE Enterprise.
-You define the phases, but Cloud Deploy handles the underlying resource manipulation based on the percentages and the chosen runtimeConfig
+You define the phases, but Cloud Deploy handles the underlying resource manipulation based on the percentages and the chosen runtimeConfig.

-section (defining phaseConfigs) within the strategy.canary block.
-Cloud Deploy will use the specified Skaffold profiles for rendering but will automatically adjust traffic according to the runtimeConfig
+To configure this, include both a runtimeConfig section with serviceNetworking and the customCanaryDeployment section (defining phaseConfigs) within the strategy.canary block.
+Cloud Deploy will use the specified Skaffold profiles for rendering but will automatically adjust traffic according to the runtimeConfig and phase percentages.

 serialPipeline: